adamhl8/inspectarr/README.md

 - `season` (alias: `s`) - Season number
 - `episode` (alias: `e`) - Episode number

+#### Hidden Fields

+Some fields are hidden by default to prevent the markdown output from being too wide.
+Note: The JSON output will always include all fields.

+To display hidden fields, use the `--all` flag.

+- `qualityProfile` (alias: `qp`) - Quality profile name
+- `rawResolution` - Total pixel count
+- `rawSize` - File size in bytes

+> [!TIP]
+> If the markdown output is too wide, use the `EXCLUDE` operation to exclude specific fields/columns.
+>
+> For example: `inspectarr sonarr --all '* | EXCLUDE rawResolution rawSize'`

 #### Operations

 In addition to the [built-in FilterQL operations](https://github.com/adamhl8/filterql#operations), the following operations are available: